OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/07-relay-controlling-circuits.md

 ### A Closer Look at the Code

-From the PWM tutorials, we've touched on how to account for the limitations of hardware when writing software.
-In this tutorial we've put more of that into practice.
+From the PWM expriments, we've touched on how to account for the limitations of hardware when writing software.
+In this expriment we've put more of that into practice.
 One important thing introduced is the **Read - Modify - Write** cycle.
 One major part of the cycle is **checking status** of our components (the 'read' part of the cycle).
 Additionally, we **log** the status.
 This is a very good habit to get into for fast debugging because we can use that output to quickly tell if and **where** something is going wrong.

 <!--
 // DONE: 'very good habit to get into for fast debugging - since you will be able to use the output of your program to quickly identify the source of your issue'